-A working draft of our development code was completed on May 8th, 2017 for the City Commission.
+Unified Development CodeThe draft of our development code was updated on December 12th, 2017 for the City Commission.
 This working draft will continue to evolve through the review process to a final draft for the City Commission to consider.

-Review the Unified Development Code (UDC) draft document HERE.
+- Review the 12.20.17 Unified Development Code (UDC) draft with editing Markup

 We have prepared this handy comparison between the old and revised organization.

 There is an immense amount of information to digest so these facilitated workshops are intended to guide us through each component of the code prior to formal adoption hearings that will begin after the public outreach.

 - Workshop #1: General Overview of the UDC Update (5.11.17)

 - Workshop #2: Neighborhoods Related Deep Dive (5.23.17)

 - Workshop #3: Design Professionals Deep Dive (5.25.17)